Qazvin: 20th century to present

 In 1920 Qazvin was used as a base for the British Norperforce.
 The 1921 Persian coup d'état that led to the rise of the Pahlavi dynasty was launched from Qazvin.

 During the reign of Reza Shah, Qazvin declined in importance as a commercial center as communications improved.
 Many merchants and other residents moved to Tehran.

-On September 1, 1962, an earthquake measuring 6.9 on the Richter Scale struck Qazvin, killing more than 12,000 people.
+On 1 September 1962, an earthquake measuring 6.9 on the Richter Scale struck Qazvin, killing more than 12,000 people.
 The earthquake occurred shortly before Israeli Minister of Agriculture, Moshe Dayan, was scheduled to visit Iran in mid-September for meetings with the Shah and with his Iranian counterpart, in order to discuss Israel's possible role in the White Revolution, a plan for land reform and the modernization of rural Iran.
 Shortly after the earthquake, two planning experts were sent from Israel to assist with Iranian relief activities.
 After touring the region and meeting with the Iranian minister in charge of relief efforts, they were assigned to rebuild the village of Khuznin, located in the center of the Qazvin region.
 Other teams, both Iranian and foreign, had also arrived in the region to offer assistance and expertise in the reconstruction activities.
 Each team was assigned one or more villages for planning and rebuilding.
 Over the course of three months, the Israeli team built hundreds of houses in the village that they had been allocated.

 In 1963, the Qazvin Development Authority was established to develop the agriculture and water resources of Qazvin and its surroundings.

-Qazvin became a state in 1996.
+The city of Qazvin became the capital of the new province of Qazvin in May of 1997.
 On 15 July 2009 Caspian Airlines Flight 7908 crashed near Qazvin.
-In Autumn 2015 portions of Qazvin were struck by a meteorite.
+In autumn of 2015 portions of Qazvin were struck by a meteorite,and in the same year, the city annexed the villages of Chubin Dar, Hasanabad, Kheyrabad, Mashaldar, Najafabad, Naserabad, Shahrak-e Danesh, and Vosuqabad.

-People
+Demographics

+Language

 The majority of the people of the city of Qazvin are Persians.
-The majority language is Persian with a Qazvini accent.
+The majority language is Persian.
 Azerbaijanis and Tats are the other ethnic groups of the city of Qazvin.
 They speak Azerbaijani and Tati.

-And most of the villages of Qazvin are Azerbaijani and speak Azerbaijani language.
+Population

+At the time of the 2006 National Census, the city's population was 349,821 in 96,420 households.
+The following census in 2011 counted 381,598 people in 114,662 households.
+The 2016 census measured the population of the city as 402,748 people in 127,154 households.